Chicago Loss of Consortium Attorneys

 Illinois law recognizes the toll that accidents can take on the loved ones of personal injury victims.
 That is why our state allows victims’ spouses to file claims against those who are responsible for their loved one’s injury.
 These are called loss of consortium damages.
 They are intended to compensate spouses for the damage done to their marital relationships.

-Over the course of more than three decades, the personal injury attorneys of Salvi, Schostok & Pritchard P.C., have secured more than $2.3 billion in verdicts and settlements for our clients, including more than 350 multi-million-dollar verdicts and settlements.
+Over the course of more than four decades, the attorneys of Salvi, Schostok & Pritchard P.C. have secured more than $2.5 billion in verdicts and settlements for our clients, including more than 350 multi-million-dollar verdicts and settlements.
 We are well-equipped to explore all of your legal options if someone else’s negligence caused your spouse to suffer an injury, and that injury has, in turn, harmed your relationship.

 We know that every case is unique.
-So, we focus on what is important to each of our individual clients in order to pursue an outcome that addresses the specific harm that they have suffered.
+So, our personal injury lawyers focus on what is important to each of our individual clients in order to pursue an outcome that addresses the specific harm that they have suffered.
 To find out more about filing your own claim for loss of consortium damages, contact us today and receive a free consultation through our offices in Chicago and Waukegan.

 However, in recent years, courts have repeatedly grappled with cases in which an unmarried partner in a committed relationship attempted to seek damages for the injury of a cohabitant.
 This area of the law is continually evolving.
 So, although courts generally refuse to award damages in these cases, rulings in similar cases could change in the near future.